What are Rich Snippets and How to Get Them?

 Rethinking and expanding rich snippets

 In May 2016, Google rolled out a new format for search results called “rich cards” for two types of structured data: Recipes and Movies.
 Rich cards were an advanced version of rich snippets with a better design tailored for the mobile web.
-In December 2017, Google expanded this approach to other types of rich snippets and renamed them into rich results
+In December 2017, Google expanded this approach to other types of rich snippets and renamed them into rich results.

-Reacher SERPs and user experiences
+Richer SERPs and user experiences

 Although the primary goal of rich snippets is to improve user experience, their implementation has a side effect.
 Rich results put website owners who have greater development resources at an advantage over those who can’t leverage structured data at scale.

-Nevertheless, W3Techs’ statistics on structured data usage show that only 39.4% of websites currently use JSON-LD that is recommended by Google.
+Nevertheless, W3Techs’ statistics on structured data usage show that only 47% of websites currently use JSON-LD that is recommended by Google.
 If you haven’t implemented it yet, you still have time to jump on the bandwagon.

-What rich results to go for in 2021?
+What rich results to go for?

 Rich results that belong in every industry